lisitsyna-anna/goit-test/README.md

 changes to Following, the button color changes, and the number of followers increases by one.
 The number of followers remains the same even after the page is refreshed, and the button remains in the Following state with the corresponding color.
-When you click the Follow button again, the text and color change to the initial state, and the number of followers decreases by one.
+When you click the Following button again, the text and color change to the initial state, and the number of followers decreases by one.

 # Technologies Used